B1. Number Sense

 Suggest that students invent a game of skill (for example, knocking over a bowling pin by rolling a ball) and invite family members to participate.
 Specify the number of trials (5, 10, 20, 25 or 50) to obtain fractions that can be easily converted into percents.
 Have them compile the results in a table similar to the one used in Warm-Up.

 The next day, have them present their game and invite their peers to play.
-Once they have completed a data table, ask them to compare the percent rate of success results with those obtained at home.
+Once they have completed a data table, ask them to compare the rate of success as a percent with the results they obtained at home.

 Learning Situation 2: The Fractions Picnic